This tour combines a train journey from London with an adventure through the best sights of the Lake District.

 After exploring the cosy village, you take the narrow country lanes north towards Grasmere, which Wordsworth described as “the loveliest spot that man hath found”.

-There’s free time to visit Wordsworth’s Dove Cottage or enjoy the peace and tranquillity of the Wordsworth Daffodil Garden by the River Rothy.
+There’s free time to enjoy the peace and tranquillity of the Wordsworth Daffodil Garden by the River Rothy.
+And there's Sarah Nelson's Gingerbread shop you have to visit to try the best gingerbread in the world.
 In the late afternoon, you return to Keswick.

 We pick you up from your accommodation and head for the Whinlatter Forest Park and over the Whinlatter Pass into the most dramatic landscapes that the Lake District has to offer.